RattleBrattle/MatrixOperations-on-Arduino-Uno/README.md

 ## Introduction

-This Arduino project is designed for matrix operations, allowing users to perform matrix transposition and multiplication with the help of a keypad and an LCD display.
+This Arduino project is designed for integer matrix operations, allowing users to perform matrix transposition and multiplication with the help of a keypad and an LCD display.
 It provides a user-friendly interface for entering matrix dimensions and values.
+You can find A video of it working on my LinkedIn.

 ## Features